manassaloi/manassaloi.github.io/_posts/2020-01-08-manas-start-up.markdown

 Because of reasons mentioned in 1/ and 2/ and others which I will share below.
 Just wanted to point out that you can have autonomy and control without starting up yourself too

-**4/ You want to accelerate your learning/ growth**
+**4/ You want to accelerate your learning/ growth.
+You want to have a bigger impact**

 This is a fair reason.
 Building your own high growth startup is one sure way of hacking the corporate ladder ladder.
 And also learn more in a shorter time frame.
-I would argue though that you can have a similar learning while working at a fast growing startup as a TL or PM
+I would argue though that you can have a similar learning/impact while working at a fast growing startup as a TL or PM

+**5/ You are working at 10% capacity**

+You think that you are not making enough impact.
+[Your style of work is: do the minimal work possible to do the job](https://news.ycombinator.com/item?id=21961560).
+You think doing a startup would be the thing which will help you get out of your comfort zone

+Maybe this is true for some people, but for me whenever I face this I just change my role (take more responsibilities) or change my job

-**5/ You want to make money**
+**6/ You want to make money**

 You know that there is enough dry powder in the valley (even India).
 Pizza startups are suddenly worth Billions.
 People who are probably not smarter than you are getting richer by the day.
 Everyone is telling you that working for some one will never make you rich